ziyi22/tp/docs/UserGuide.md

 ### Assign a task: `assign`

-Assign a task to a specific person.
+Assign a task to a specific employee.

 Format: `assign task/TASK_TITLE by/dd-MM-yyyy HHmm to/INDEX`

-* Assigns the task to the person at the specified `INDEX`
+* Assigns the task to the employee at the specified `INDEX`
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed employee list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * The deadline **must be in the correct format**

 Examples:
-* `assign task/Complete Project Proposal by/20-04-2024 2359 to/1` Assign the 'Complete Project Proposal' task to the first person in the address book.
+* `assign task/Complete Project Proposal by/20-04-2024 2359 to/1` Assign the 'Complete Project Proposal' task to the first employee in EffiTrack.

 ### Reassigning a task: `reassign`

-Reassign a specific task from one person to another.
+Reassign a specific task from one employee to another.

 Format `reassign from/FROMINDEX to/TOINDEX`

-* Assigns the task, which was previously assigned to person at the specified `FROMINDEX`, to the person at the specified `TOINDEX`
+* Assigns the task, which was previously assigned to employee at the specified `FROMINDEX`, to the employee at the specified `TOINDEX`
 * The index refers to the index number shown in the displayed employee list.
 * The index **must be a positive integer** 1, 2, 3, …​